Paralyzed Army Ranger’s new mission: provide adaptable bikes

 Abi Baker, while she was still in high school, volunteered to help put the memorial together.
 “I personally would sit with a computer looking through it as it was being alphabetized just to make sure it was in the right order,” she explained.

-The dog tags are red, blue and silver and displayed in the shape of the American flag.
+The dog tags are red, blue, and silver and are displayed in the shape of the American flag.
 Each tag has the name of a service member who was killed in the war on terror.
 There are now over 7,000 dog tags.

 Next year, he plans to add the names of the 13 service members killed this year in Afghanistan in an attack outside the airport in Kabul.